NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 ### Access the webconsole from the host view

-Navigate to the Host overview and click on one of the prepared hosts to get the host view.
+Navigate to the host overview and click on one of the prepared hosts to get the host view.
 In the host view click on the three dots and then "Web Console" to enter Cockpit.
-You can see now some system information and control options depending on the installed Cockpit plugins, furthermore there is a terminal you can use.
+You can now see some system information and control options depending on the installed Cockpit plugins.
+Furthermore there is a terminal you can use.

 !SLIDE smbullets small